Former Louisiana Gov. Buddy Roemer has died at 77

 Roemer declared himself an opponent of legal abortion, but his vetoes of tough anti-abortion bills drew anger from social conservatives.
 Roemer insisted on stronger exceptions for rape and incest victims and he wanted abortions allowed in cases of severe fetal deformities.
 Lawmakers overrode his 1991 veto — the first time a Louisiana governor suffered such a fate in the 20th century.
 The law was later ruled unconstitutional.

 Duke, running as a Republican, and Edwards, a lifelong Democrat, each had strong, committed bases when they ran in the 1991 governor’s race.
 Roemer switched parties that year and had support from Republican President George H.W.
 Bush, but finished third in the state’s non-partisan primary.
-In the runoff, Edwards, despite a political lifetime of scandal, easily defeated the ex-Klansman in the colorful race.
+In the runoff, Edwards, despite a political lifetime of scandal, easily defeated the ex-Klansman.
 One Edwards bumper sticker read: “Vote for the crook.
 It’s important.”

 Roemer would run again in 1994 but that race ultimately was won by businessman and state Sen. Mike Foster — another Democrat-turned Republican.

-Roemer briefly re-entered the campaign scene when he made an unsuccessful run for the presidency in 2012, first as a Republican, then as a third-party candidate.
-He dropped out when his largely unnoticed campaign fell apart after 17 months, with Roemer never polling above single digits, not allowed to participate in major TV debates and unable to get on the ballot in all states.
+He ran for president in 2012, first as a Republican, then as a third-party candidate.
+He dropped out after 17 months, never polling above single digits, left out of major TV debates and unable to get on the ballot in all states.

-At a December 2012 event with other former Louisiana governors, Roemer described inheriting a state on the threshold of collapse in 1988, teetering near bankruptcy, with high unemployment and the nation’s lowest bond rating.
+At a December 2012 event with other former Louisiana governors, Roemer described inheriting a state teetering near bankruptcy in 1988, with high unemployment and the nation’s lowest bond rating.

 “I would go home at night — and I’ve never said this publicly — and I would sit on the edge of my bed crying, after another 17-hour day,” he said.